openfoodfacts/.github/profile/README.md

 > I'm using the App, and wondering how could I help to improve it.

-> I'm a student, in computer science, and would like to help with some developement.
+> I'm a student, in computer science, and would like to help with some development.
 I already do some React, and Python.

 ### Main roles